David-Billingsley/Go_ToolKit/README.md

   This function takes a URL and filename.
 It will download the file form the URL and save it with the filename provided.

 ## FilePathInSameDir
   This function takes a filename.
-It gets the path of the bundled exe file, and saves the file in the same dirs.
+It gets the path of the bundled exe file, and returns the path with the filename attached.